 As John and his congregation, mostly made up of former Quakers, sought God in intimate worship, they experienced the power of the Holy Spirit, significant renewal in the gifts, conversions and growth.
 In 1982, John’s church left Calvary Chapel and joined the Vineyard churches.

-Today, almost 40 years later, there are more than 1,500 Vineyard churches worldwide, 550+ in the US, including over 100 in the UK with an emphasis on church planting.
+Today, almost 40 years later, there are more than 2400 Vineyard churches worldwide in over 90 countries, including over 130 in the UK with an emphasis on church planting.
 Development of close friendships and contacts in the UK, which included several trips and conferences, saw the first Vineyard Churches planted in the UK in the late 1980s which have continued to grow and multiply leading to the establishment of Vineyard Churches UK in 1996.
 Vineyard Churches UK

 The Vineyard’s journey has not been a straight path.
 It winds through many trials and triumphs.
 If you are interested in more, there are a number of books and DVDs available from Vineyard Resources that explore the history, events, issues and people who shaped the Vineyard in its first two decades.